w3c/wai-curricula/intro.md

   <dt><strong>Notes</strong></dt>
   <dd><ul>
     <li><strong>Ethical considerations</strong> &mdash; Consider the appropriate ethical aspects when working with people (also when showing videos of people); for example, ensure consent, provide compensation, and avoid patronizing behavior.</li>
     <li><strong>Cliches and myths</strong> &mdash; Unfortunately there are cliches, myths, and even stigmatization of people with disabilities, which could be unintentionally reinforced with caution.
-Experienced trainers are recommended.</li>
+Experienced instructors are recommended.</li>
     <li><strong>Cultural apsects</strong> &mdash; The definition of disability and the approach to accessibility varies between different cultures.
 This can impact the initial level of awareness and acceptance for the topic by learners.</li>
   </ul></dd>
 </dl>